 It is on my bucket list to someday work or contribute to UN efforts.
 Some day.

-In that quest, I look for UN enriched destinations when traveling to Europe.
-We did explore the mini Europe Park, EU Commission and seen UN buildings in Brussels.
-But missed out on visiting Hague – International Court of Justice.
+In that quest, I look for UN-enriched destinations when traveling to Europe.
+We did explore the mini Europe Park, and EU Commission and saw UN buildings in Brussels.
+But missed out on visiting the Hague – International Court of Justice.
 It’s still on the bucket list.
 The same goes for Geneva headquarters.

 Stockholm transit centers aka train centers are marvelous pieces of art.
 Some of the photos that we have seen are MIND-BLOWING!
 I can’t wait to see this in person.

 27. Explore the only Grand Duchy in the World – Luxembourg

 Luxembourg has many achievements to its long list of merit.
 It was and still is an active participant in United Nations activities and accolades.
 And not to forget, how rich and beautiful the country is!